Difference Between Ego and Superego

 What is Superego?

-The importance of the Superego is to maintain a moralising role and a critical one on an individual.
-Superego comes with direct contradiction with the Id.
+The importance of the Superego is to maintain a moralizing role and a critical one on an individual.
+Superego comes in direct contradiction with the Id.
 According to the Superego, Id opposes the norms and rules set by society directly.

 The attribution of the Superego is done by conscience.
 It is responsible for encompassing ego ideals and spiritual goals.

-Constricting the Id and ego both, the importance of the Superego is to ascribe ethical and moral norms.
+Constricting the Id and ego, the Superego’s importance is to ascribe ethical and moral norms.
 This is done by ego by the use of shame and guilt.
 Superego is the third or the last component of the mind or psyche.

 At five years of age, the Superego emerges.
 At this age, a kid follows the norms set by society and the instructions given by the parents.
 Its main ambition is to attain perfection and to behave appropriately according to society.